wp-plugins/trailerapi/readme.txt

 * You can categorize searching criterias as year, imdb points and casts
 * You can search year, imdb points and casts
 * You can add all search results

-(Türkçe)
+* Fixed a bug when script can't get xml correctly (Türkçe)
 * En Son Fragmanlar
 * Kolay Kurulum